ZombieSocrates/brainteasers/crazyPlane_blogOutline.md

 * N - We've specified that our plane has a certain number of seats.
 * "Success/Failure" - Label the trial with a 1 if last passenger gets the right seat, 0 otherwise.

 As we prepare to run this experiment over and over again, it's helpful to reflect on _why we're doing this._ As made clear in the brainteaser, the crazy plane process is chock full o' randomness, which can best be defined as anything that's _unpredictable in the short run but predictable in the long run_ (just like rolling dice, flipping coins, or drawing cards).
-While we can't know for sure whether an inidividual crazy plane experiment will end in success or failure, we do know that:
+While we can't know for sure whether an individual crazy plane experiment will end in success or failure, we do know that:

 - All trials observe the same rules regarding whether passengers will or won't take their assigned seats, and
 - The outcome of each individual trial has _no effect_ on future trials.
 Every time we run the simulation again, the slate gets wiped clean and the chances of success versus failure are the same as they were in previous simulations.